oldcompcz/jgs/README.md

 ## How to run and see

 Just clone repository and run file `joan_stark/index.html`

+(Needs to be cleaned and restored.)